-The evaluation of good governance practices, such as sound management structures, employee relations, compensation practices and tax compliance, is included in the overall assessment of ESG ratings and compliance with global standards.
-As an asset manager focusing on bottom-up stock selection, good corporate governance is also an essential part of any company analysis.
+The evaluation of good corporate governance practices, such as viable management structures, employee relations, and compensation models, is included in the overall assessment of ESG ratings as well as in conjunction with global standards.
+As an active, fundamentals-oriented asset manager, good corporate governance is also an integral part of its company analyses.